5. Methods for Unconstrained Optimization

 - Quasi-Newton method: the most widely used Newton-type method for problems of moderate size

-- Steepest-descent method: an old and widely known method whose costs are low but whose performance is usually bad
+- Steepest-descent method: an old and widely known method whose costs are low but whose performance is usually bad💡It illustrates the dangers of compromising too much when using Newton’s method

 Steepest-Descent Method